-AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE ACTIONS SUCCESS CRITERIA Increase access to the curriculum for pupils with a disability Our school offers a differentiated curriculum for all pupils We use resources tailored to the needs of pupils who require support to access the curriculum Curriculum resources include examples of diversity and this is reinforced through the ethos, assemblies, SMSC and British values.
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE ACTIONS SUCCESS CRITERIA Increase access to the curriculum for pupils with a disability Our school offers a Tiers Curriculum for all pupils, adapted for individuals' needs.
+We use resources tailored to the needs of pupils who require support to access the curriculum Curriculum resources include examples of diversity and this is reinforced through the ethos, assemblies, SMSC and British values.
 Curriculum progress is tracked for all pupils using appropriate and relevant assessment materials for SEND Supporting parents to help with reading for their child through programmes that reach out to them.
 Behavioural support for those with complex SEMH to access the curriculum.
+Extend the range of AS and SLD appropriate resources for individuals' needs.
 Creation of materials and workshops for parents.
-Accessing organisations beyond support from the LA's limited access to develop stronger programmes of behaviour management with SEND children.
-Exec, Head and Deputy Summer 2023 More parents supporting their children with reading.
+Increase amount of classrooms with air conditioning to ensure children and adults can access learning in very hot temperatures.
+SHA, MS, JW Summer 2026 More parents supporting their children with reading.
 Improvement behaviours to access learning for those identified with complex SEMH and SEND

-AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE ACTIONS SUCCESS CRITERIA Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
-This includes: Ramps Elevators Corridor width Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchair-accessible height Progress has been made in the environment through fundraising.
-Need to ensure all areas of the school are accessible including more disabled access showers and toilets In development of any and all toilets, to ensure greater wheelchair access is available - particularly in the Lower School area.
-SHA, MS Summer 2022 Completed work - accessible for all.
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSONs RESPONSIB LE DATE ACTIONS SUCCESS CRITERIA Improve and maintain access to the physical environme nt The environment is adapted to the needs of pupils as required.
+This includes children and adults with mobility issues, wheelchair users, children and adults with hearing and visual impairments: • Ramps • Elevators • Corridor Widths • Disabled parking bays • Disabled toilets and changing facilities • Library shelves at wheelchairaccessible height Progress has been made in the environment through fundraising.
+Need to ensure all areas of the school are accessible including more disabled access showers and toilets Development of any and all toilets, to ensure greater wheelchair access is available - particularly in the Lower School area. • Ramps: create accessible exits/entrance to classrooms from external doors. • Elevators: Hall elevator has been replaced.
+Improvements/ replacement required for the Double Block lift • Corridor widths are good, though doors to some classrooms are not wide enough and require replacement. • Playground surfaces require renewal in Middle and Upper Schools • Disabled toilets are satisfactory • Library and shelving is accessible for necessary, independent access. • Improvements to furniture including rise and fall desks for wheelchair users and those with mobility difficulties.
+Trialed and successful for pupil with back mobility issues in SHA, MS Summer 2023-2028 Completed work - accessible for all.